 The goals of this course are to build scientific literacy and to increase awareness of what Science has to offer to individuals and to Society.
 Classes will include lectures, faculty-led discussions of assigned readings, student-led discussions of "Science in the News" topics, and student presentations of semester projects/term papers.
-This course does not include a laboratory.
-(Interterm, odd years; Spring, even years)
+(Spring, odd years)